QuantGen/GPTL/man/Example_Individual_Data.md

 #> [1] 1279  100
 ```

-We evaluate the prediction accuracy in the calibration set to select the optimal shrinkage parameter (nIter).
+We evaluate the prediction accuracy in the calibration set to select the optimal number of gradient descent cycles (nIter).

 ```R
 Cor_GDES=getCor(XXt_cali, Xyt_cali, yyt_cali, fm_GDES)